 There was very little within group variance in the RNASeq data and almost all of it was explained by the phase of the samples (mycelia compared to young or mature spherule RNA).

-The RNASeq gene expression from the three conditions tested were compared to each other and the results are shown in Figure 1.
+The RNASeq gene expression from the three conditions tested were compared to each other and the results are shown in Figure 1and Supplemental Table 1.
 In both young and mature comparisons to mycelia 8% of genes were up-regulated and 16-18% were down-regulated.
 The number of differentially expressed genes comparing day 8 spherules to day 2 spherules was much smaller (1.4 – 2 %).

 Fig. 1